RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Step 3b Docker: make required data available inside container
 -------------------------------------------------------------------

-Some specifities have to be considered when the targeted OTOBO installation runs under Docker,
+There are some specifics to be considered when your OTOBO installation is running under Docker.

-The most relevant effect is that processes running in a Docker container generally cannot access directories outside the container.
+Most relevant is that processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.

-The other effect is that the MariaDB database running in `otobo_db_1` is not accessible outside the container network.
+Also, the MariaDB database running in ``otobo_db_1`` is not directly accessible outside the container network.

 .. note::

-    In the sample commands we assume that the user **docker_admin** is used for interacting with Docker.A The Docker admin may be either the **root** user of the Docker host or a dedicated user with the required permissions.
+    In the sample commands, we assume that the user **docker_admin** is used for interacting with Docker.
+    The Docker admin may be either the **root** user of the Docker host or a dedicated user with the required permissions.

 Copy */opt/otrs* into the volume *otobo_opt_otobo*